-COMMITTEES OF THE BOARD
+3. COMMITTEES OF THE BOARD

 The Board Committees play a vital role in ensuring sound Corporate Governance practices.
 The Committees are constituted to handle specific activities and ensure speedy resolution of the diverse matters.
-The Board Committees are set up under the formal approval of the Board to carry out clearly defined roles under which are considered tobe performed by members of the Board, as a part of good governance practice.
+The Board Committees are set up under the formal approval of the Board to carry out clearly defined roles under which are considered to be performed by members of the Board, as a part of good governance practice.
 The Board supervises the execution of its responsibilities by the Committees and is responsible for their action.
+To enable better and more focused attention on the affairs of the Company, the Board has delegated particular matters to the Committees of the Board set up for the purpose.
 The minutes of the meetings of all the Committees are placed before the Board for review.
 As on date, the Board has established the following Committees:

-- I. Audit Committee
+- A. Audit Committee

-- Nomination and Remuneration Committee
+- B. Nomination and Remuneration Committee

-- III.
-Stakeholders' Relationship Committee
+- C. Stakeholders' Relationship Committee

-- IV.
-Corporate Social Responsibility Committee (Constituted w.e.f.
+- D. Corporate Social Responsibility Committee (Constituted w.e.f.
 25th June, 2021)

-AUDIT COMMITTEE:
+I. AUDIT COMMITTEE:

-(A) The Audit Committee of the company consisted of two Non-Executive Independent Directors and one whole Time director.
+A. The Audit Committee of the company consisted of two Non-Executive Independent Directors and one whole Time director.
 The Chairman of the committee is an independent Director having financial and accounting knowledge.
 The Senior Management team i.e. Managing Director, the Head of Internal Audit and the representative of the statutory auditors are invited for the meetings of the Audit Committee.